9 Women-Owned Businesses to Shop During Women’s History Month

 Women's History Month is a celebration of the contributions of women in the United States.
 Celebrated in March of each year, Women's History Month honors the specific achievements of women throughout American history and works to uplift women today.

-For 2022, the theme is "Providing Healing, Promoting Hope."
-It honors the work of caregivers and frontline workers during the pandemic.
-The theme also recognizes how women of all cultures, throughout history, have provided healing and hope.
+For 2022, the theme is "Celebrating Women Who Tell Our Stories."
+It honors the work of journalists, authors, bloggers and other storytellers.
 Previous themes were the right to vote, peace and nonviolence, and persistence.

 Who was the first female businesswoman?